skip to main content

 The big question you’re probably asking yourself is: Do I need a Wi-Fi 7 router right now?

 Look, here’s the thing.
-The two Wi-Fi 7 products I’ve tested to date are insanely expensive.
-Neither one is something I’m willing to buy.
+Some of the Wi-Fi 7 products I’ve tested to date are insanely expensive.
+They’re not something I’m willing to buy.
 Sinking more money into a router or mesh system than I would into a good gaming desktop just makes no sense to me.
-TP-Link says it has a “budget” model it’s sending for me to test, so that may be a game-changer.
-Until then, I’m good with Wi-Fi 6E.
-Thank you, and have a nice day.
+Plus, I’m an Ethernet fanboy, so getting the fastest Wi-Fi is not on my bucket list.

 With all that said, Wi-Fi 7 may be overkill for your needs right now.
 In fact, Wi-Fi 6E may be your best option—that is, until Wi-Fi 7 becomes the new norm, and we’re looking at Wi-Fi 8 with starry eyes.